elastisys/compliantkubernetes-apps/README.md

    )
    ```

-5. OBS! for this step each cluster need to be up and running already.
+1. **Note**, for this step each cluster need to be up and running already.
    Deploy the apps:

    ```bash